rangav/rangav/README.md

 I am a Software Engineer from Dublin, Ireland and Creator of [Thunder Client](https://www.thunderclient.com/) - Rest API Client extension for VS Code.

-Thunder Client is launched on 31st March, 2021 on [Product Hunt](https://www.producthunt.com/posts/thunder-client), Since then its been downloaded by more than half a million developers worldwide.
+Thunder Client is launched on 31st March, 2021, Since then its been downloaded by more than half a million developers worldwide.

 ### Tech Stack
-* .Net, Javascript & Azure
+* My main stack - .Net, Javascript & Azure

 ### Previously Created
 * [MyCast App](https://www.mycastpro.com/)